 It makes sense that the efforts you go to, to deepen the meaningful relationships in your life, would likely produce similar results if incorporated into your patient relationships.
 Here are some ways you let your patients know you care:

-- Follow up their visit by sending a quick message to say, “Thank you for coming in.
+2. Follow up their visit by sending a quick text message to say, “Thank you for coming in.
 We appreciate you!”
-When appropriate, a phone call or email to see how they are doing or if they have any questions lets them know they are on your mind and that you care.
+When appropriate, a follow up to see how they are doing or if they have any questions lets them know they are on your mind and that you care.

 There are many proactive and consistent approaches you can take and efforts you can make to effectively build patient loyalty and improve your patient retention.
 Get together with your staff to come up with a strategy that everyone is on board with so that each staff member is aware of how to do their part to ensure a positive patient experience every time.
 Just remember, it’s the little things that count!